superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 - **Evaluating Generation**: *faithfulness* is a measure of _the_ crucial concern when using LLMs - hallucinations. *Answer_relevancy* measures how relevant the generated answer is to the question.

 ### RAGAS in action

-To get a practical understanding of how to obtain these metrics and an overall `ragas score`, let's build a RAG system on top of Qdrant’s documentation, and perform our evaluations using this system.
+To get a practical understanding of how to obtain these metrics and an overall `ragas score`, let's build a naive RAG system on top of Qdrant’s documentation, and perform our evaluations using this system.

 We'll use the pre-compiled [hugging-face dataset](https://www.google.com/url?q=https://huggingface.co/datasets/atitaarora/qdrant_doc&sa=D&source=editors&ust=1712248322130408&usg=AOvVaw0Bl7gKES2qQyo88tFWPaZZ), which consists of ‘text’ and ‘source’, derived the documentation.

 ![../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/dataset_preview.png](../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/dataset_preview.png)

-We process our pre-compiled dataset, choosing a text splitter, chunk size, and chunk overlap, below:
+We **process our pre-compiled dataset, choosing a text splitter, chunk size, and chunk overlap**, below:

 ```python
 # Retrieve the documents / dataset to be used